Networks to Use When Sending USDT and USDC

 Best Overall Network for USDT Transfers

-For USDT transfers, TRC20 is the overall best network.
-It may not be the fastest or the cheapest, but it delivers low fees that never suddenly explode and consistent, near instant confirmations.
-When TRC20 isn’t available, BEP20 is a strong alternative to use for your USDT transfers.
+For USDT transfers, TRC20 is the best overall network.
+Yes, it’s not the fastest or cheapest.
+But the fees stay low and stable.
+Transfers are also consistent and almost instant.
+When TRC20 isn’t available, BEP20 is a strong alternative for your USDT transfers.

 You May Like: How to Deposit USDT on Bybit As a Beginner (With Screenshots)